ergoplatform/ergodocs/docs/faq.md

 Until the threat of quantum computing becomes more imminent or tangible, it may be more productive to focus on monitoring developments in the field, exploring potential post-quantum solutions, and considering strategies for smoothly transitioning to a more secure blockchain in the event of a crypto-disaster.

 - [Quantum Computing and Resistance | Ergo Clips](https://www.youtube.com/watch?v=A5SJy7c3bfs&ab_channel=ErgoClips)

+## What is the difference between Cardano's eUTXO Model?

+Cardano and Ergo both use extended UTXO (eUTXO) models, but there are some differences between them.
+For example, Ergo's eUTXO model is based on a smart contract language called ErgoScript, while Cardano's eUTXO model is based on Plutus, which is similar to Haskell.
+Additionally, Ergo's model allows for non-fungible assets and complex types to be represented on the blockchain, whereas Cardano's model does not natively support these features (although they can be implemented through workarounds).
+Another difference is that Ergo's model supports oracles and other off-chain data input, which can trigger conditions for transactions to be executed or prevent them from being included in blocks.

 ## EIPs